rajyenekal/rajyenekal/README.md

 - **Configurable & Scalable**: Easily switch configurations and add new tests.
 - **Azure Pipelines Integration**: Seamlessly integrates with Azure Pipelines for continuous integration and continuous delivery (CI/CD).
 This ensures automatic test execution with each code change, providing rapid feedback and catching issues early.

+#### **CI/CD & DevOps**
+- **CI/CD**: Implements continuous integration and continuous delivery practices to automate testing and deployment, ensuring a smooth and efficient development lifecycle.
+- **DevOps Practices**: Leverages DevOps tools and practices to improve collaboration between development and operations, streamline workflows, and enhance software delivery.

 #### **Unique Features**
 - **Advanced Reporting**: Sends detailed mail reports with screenshots of failed tests for comprehensive insights.
 - **Retry Analyzer**: Automatically re-runs failed tests a specified number of times to enhance reliability and reduce flaky results.